 Schengen Visa Countries

-A Schengen Visa is the document issued by the appropriate authorities to the interested party for visiting/travelling to and within the Schengen visa countries.
-A Schengen visa obtained by any of the Schengen visa countries allows free movement to its holder within the whole Schengen countries including the European Union Schengen visa countries as well as the EFTA Schengen members, up to its validity and timeframe.
+A Schengen Visa is the document issued by the appropriate authorities to the interested party for visiting/traveling to and within the Schengen visa countries.
+Schengen visa holders are free to travel within all Schengen countries, including the Schengen visa countries of the European Union as well as those of the EFTA Schengen countries, while their visa is valid.

 - The Czech Republic*

 - The Netherlands*

 What does EFTA stand for why was it formed?